lite16/SummerTechMods/Changes/README.md

 Osmium Compresser
 - Creates powerful alloys by using osmium

+Fuel Wood Heater
+- Uses solid fuel to create heat

 ## Power Generators

-Fuel Wood Heater
-- Uses solid fuel to create power

 Heat Genorator
 - Uses ambient heat and other scources to genorate power